 Sub-6GHz refers to the frequencies of the radio waves transmitted.
 5G can be transmitted on a spectrum of different frequencies, and sub-6GHz is the most common of these.
 By contrast, the upper band of 4G frequencies in the UK is 2.6GHz.

-The higher the frequency of these radio waves, the more data that can be transmitted; however, the catch is that higher frequency waves have a shorter range.
+The higher the frequency of these radio waves, the more data can be transmitted; however, the catch is that higher-frequency waves have a shorter range.